Introduction

 - Some versions of War do not include the ability to place taken tricks where desired in the deck.
 In these versions, there is no strategy.
 Those games are entirely luck-based.

-- In this particular version of War, the strategy derives from where and in what order a Player places his taken cards into the deck.
+- In this particular version, the strategy derives from where and in what order a Player places his taken cards into the deck.
 High-value cards should be placed at the top, while low-value cards should be placed at the bottom.

 - Cards must be placed in single packets, however, and as such, a mixed packet, such as a two and an Ace, requires a Player to consider where they should place the card.